apache/beam/website/src/documentation/programming-guide.md

   }
 }));
 ```
-However the above code will not work properly.
-The ParDo is buffering elements, but nothing is preventing the watermark
+The problem with this code is that the ParDo is buffering elements, however nothing is preventing the watermark
-from advancing past the timestamp of those elements, causing those elements to all be dropped as late data.
+from advancing past the timestamp of those elements, so all those elements might be dropped as late data.
 In order
 to prevent this from happening, an output timestamp needs to be set on the timer to prevent the watermark from advancing
 past the timestamp of the minimum element.
 The following code demonstrates this.